 Cascade Valley Metropark – Overlook Trail

-The Overlook Trail in Cascade Valley Metropark is a spectacular Northeast Ohio trail for those who are short on time or need a handicap accessible or stroller accessible trail (our favorite stroller).
-This .5 mile loop trail offers an overlook deck with gorgeous views of the Cuyahoga River!
+The Overlook Trail in Cascade Valley Metropark is a spectacular Northeast Ohio trail for those who are short on time or need a handicap-accessible or stroller-accessible trail (our favorite stroller).
+This .5-mile paved trail offers an overlook deck with gorgeous views of the Cuyahoga River!
 Plan your visit during peak fall foliage to enhance the magic of your visit.

 Cuyahoga Valley National Park – Brandywine Falls